Bippserino/Drinkmo/README.md

 # Drinkmo

 Idea for this game came as a last resort to combat boredom in 2014, so I decided to share it with the world in hopes it will do same for the others.
-Design is made by me, as is everything else, all sketched in Adobe Illustrator.
+Design made by me.

 **RULES:** Guess if the next drawn card is going to be higher or lower that previous.
 If you miss, drink!